mredenti/ModernCMake/slides/episodes/targets.md

         3. There exist some builtin targets: install, clean, package, . . .
         4. You may create custom targets: add custom target

+In CMake, a target is a core concept that represents a buildable entity within a project.
+Targets are used to define the final products that CMake generates, such as executables, libraries, or custom commands.
+Understanding and effectively using targets is crucial for managing complex build systems, especially in larger projects.
+Here’s a detailed description of the concept of targets in CMake:

+1. Definition of a Target
+A target in CMake is essentially a logical unit that encapsulates the settings and dependencies required to build a component of your software project.
+It can be an executable, a library, or even a custom command.
 -->

 - With the advent of CMake 3.0, also known as Modern CMake, there has been a significant shift in the way the CMake domain-specific language (DSL) is structured.
 Rather than relying on variables to convey information in a project, we should shift to using **targets** and **properties**.